 Of course, social media services restrict location sharing and text and photo archiving.
 But with all of the apps that your family has installed across its devices, has each family member taken the time to set up everything properly?
 No doubt, your family likely has left something exposed along the way.

-How Does a Family Office Domain Help Protect Against Cyberattacks?
+How Does an Internet Domain for a Family Office Help Protect Against Cyberattacks?

-There are five reasons to get a family office domain:
+There are five reasons to get a family office internet domain:

 Hackers frequently target big tech companies.

 According to an internal study, Google found that “12% of the exposed records included a Gmail address serving as a username… [and] attackers frequently target Google accounts to varying success: 12-25% of attacks yield a valid password.”

 Domain security can be fine-tuned based on your security needs.

 With a family office internet domain, you can receive notifications if two logins happen from two countries within a few hours of each other (like the United States and Russia).
 Comparatively, these advanced email security features are not available for free with Google, Apple and Microsoft.